Usefulness of local indexing

 “under:” search New!

 The under: operator lets you restrict what folder your file search results can come from.
-For instance, if you search for [basketball under:”C:Documents and SettingsusernameMy Documents”], your search results will only include files found in the “C:Documents and SettingsusernameMy Documents” folder.
+For instance, if you search for [basketball under:”C:\Documents and Settings\username\My Documents”], your search results will only include files found in the “C:\Documents and Settings\username\My Documents” folder.

-ROCK ON.
+1. ROCK ON.
 My next free weekend I am going to spend tweaking the hell out of that feature.